 Power and Performance

 Grady-White boats are equipped exclusively with Yamaha outboard engines.
 The two brands have enjoyed a long and successful relationship and Grady-White was instrumental in helping Yamaha establish itself three decades ago as reliable offshore power.
-The Freedom 307 is a twin engine boat and can be configured with twin 4-stroke 250, 300, or 350 horsepower engines.
+The Freedom 307 is a twin-engine boat with 4-stroke 300 horsepower engines standard.

 Speed and Fuel Consumption.

 We have not tested the Freedom 307 but the folks at Grady-White and Yamaha have.
-Their testing has shown the three engine options to be very close in fuel economy with the big difference being in cruise speed and top end.
-Overall, the twin 4.2 liter six-cylinder F300 engines seem to be slightly more fuel efficient at best cruise getting 1.58 statute miles per gallon at 3500 RPM going 27.9 mph.
-Top speed with the 4.2 L 300-hp Yamaha is reported to be 50.2 mph.
+The twin 4.2-liter six-cylinder F300 engines had the best cruise at 1.58 statute miles per gallon at 3500 RPM going 27.9 mph.
+Top speed is reported to be 50.2 mph.

 A Remarkable Cockpit